Allodynia: Cellular level

-The cell types involved in nociception and mechanical sensation are the cells responsible for allodynia.
-In healthy individuals, nociceptors sense information about cell stress or damage and temperature at the skin and transmit it to the spinal cord.
-The cell bodies of these neurons lie in dorsal root ganglia, important structures located on both sides of the spinal cord.
-The axons then pass through the dorsal horn to make connections with secondary neurons.
-The secondary neurons cross over to the other (contralateral) side of the spinal cord and reach nuclei of the thalamus.
-From there, the information is carried through one or more neurons to the somatosensory cortex of the brain.
-Mechanoreceptors follow the same general pathway.
-However, they do not cross over at the level of the spinal cord, but at the lower medulla instead.
-In addition, they are grouped in tracts that are spatially distinct from the nociceptive tracts.

-Despite this anatomical separation, mechanoreceptors can influence the output of nociceptors by making connections with the same interneurons, the activation of which can reduce or eliminate the sensation of pain.
+Mechanoreceptors can influence the output of nociceptors by making connections with the same interneurons, the activation of which can reduce or eliminate the sensation of pain.
 Another way to modulate the transmission of pain information is via descending fibers from the brain.
 These fibers act through different interneurons to block the transmission of information from the nociceptors to secondary neurons.

 Both of these mechanisms for pain modulation have been implicated in the pathology of allodynia.
-Several studies suggest that injury to the spinal cord might lead to loss and re-organization of the nociceptors, mechanoreceptors and interneurons, leading to the transmission of pain information by mechanoreceptors A different study reports the appearance of descending fibers at the injury site.
+Several studies suggest that injury to the spinal cord might lead to loss and re-organization of the nociceptors, mechanoreceptors, and interneurons, leading to the transmission of pain information by mechanoreceptors.
+A different study reported the appearance of descending fibers at the injury site.
 All of these changes ultimately affect the circuitry inside the spinal cord, and the altered balance of signals probably leads to the intense sensation of pain associated with allodynia.

 Different cell types have also been linked to allodynia.
 For example, there are reports that microglia in the thalamus might contribute to allodynia by changing the properties of the secondary nociceptors.
 The same effect is achieved in the spinal cord by the recruitment of immune system cells such as monocytes/macrophages and T lymphocytes.